zonemaster/zonemaster-backend/docs/upgrade/upgrade_zonemaster_backend_ver_1.0.3.md

+# Upgrade to 1.0.3

+## Upgrading the database

-If your zonemaster database was created by a Zonemaster-Backend version smaller than v1.0.3, and not upgraded, use the instructions in this file.
+If your Zonemaster database was created by a Zonemaster-Backend version smaller than v1.0.3, and not upgraded, use the following instructions.

 ### FreeBSD